nastoffel/cs400-X-Team-70/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+### Create a new file in this repository for each project and check what changes were made.

 ## How will will communicate difficulties with a task assigned to us